yktoo/yktoo.com/content/blog/posts/0193/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/2p8rm4f004zd2643.jpg" >}}

-Alte is situated on a slope, which makes its streets steep and narrow, like in {{< a "0192" "Albufeira" >}}, and cobble-paved.
+Alte is situated on a slope, which makes its streets steep and narrow, like in [Albufeira](0192), and cobble-paved.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/gikedlc3vzbb1039.jpg" >}}